catjacks38/ImageSteganography/README.md

 `--data/-d`: The original source data to encode into the image.
 Only required for the "dataToPix" and "append" methods.* (optional/required)

+`--channel/-c`: The image channel to encode/decode the data from.

 The last positional argument is the path of the output file to save. (required)

 \**If you are using the "append" method the source data must be a folder.
 But if you are using the "dataToPix" method the source data must be a file.*